- 1 cup butter, softened

 - In a large bowl, cream butter and confectioners' sugar until blended.
 Beat in egg and vanilla.
 In another bowl, whisk flours and salt; gradually beat into creamed mixture.

 - Divide dough in half.
-Mix orange peel and food colorings into one half; leave remaining dough plain.
+Mix orange zest and food colorings into one half; leave remaining dough plain.
 Wrap each in plastic wrap; refrigerate 1 hour or until firm enough to roll.

 - Preheat oven to 350°.
 Divide each half into eight portions.
 Roll each portion into a 15-in. rope.
 Place one plain rope and one orange rope side by side; press together lightly.
 Cut rope crosswise into 3-in. pieces.
 Twist each piece several times; place 2 in. apart on ungreased baking sheets.
 Repeat with remaining dough.
 Bake 7-9 minutes or until bottoms are golden brown.
 Cool on pans 2 minutes.
 Remove to wire racks to cool.
 Yield: about 3 dozen.